 How To: Installing Surrounds in Mobile Home Bathroom Showers

-In one of our previous how to articles, we looked at installing a new pan in your mobile home bathroom showers.
+In one of our previous how to, we looked at installing a new pan in your mobile home bathroom showers.
 However, if you’re not installing a new pan or tub and instead just want to replace the old and worn-out shower surround, how do you proceed without completely tearing out everything?
 Good news, friends: we’ve got this handy guide for you to do just such a thing!
-Start by browsing our selection of shower surround for mobile home bathrooms, order the one you like the best, and then get down to the dirty work!
+Start by browsing our selection of shower surrounds for mobile home bathrooms, order the one you like the best, and then get down to the dirty work!

 First, remove the spout and faucet handles if you have a tub and they are mounted on the wall.
 Also, remove any other accessories that are wall mounted and not part of the existing shower surround like soap dishes, grab bars, and the like.

 If there is an existing shower surround, remove it now.

 If there is any damage to the walls, now is the time to patch them.
 Also, if there is tile on the walls, it should be roughed up with coarse sandpaper or a power sander to make it easier for the adhesive to stick to.
 Take the time to clean and recaulk the joint between the wall and the tub or shower pan.
 Once the surround is installed this will be covered.

 Using the carton that the surround came in as a template, mark the locations of the spout and faucet handles any other fixtures that need to protrude through the surround.
 Transfer those locations to the panels of the surround and use a hole-saw or jigsaw to cut them out.

 If you’re installing a single-piece surround you can skip these next two steps.

 Check the directions that came with the surround and see if there is a specific order in which the panels need to be installed.
 Have an assistant hold the panels in place while you mark the top and side edges on the wall.